openkruise/openkruise.io/docs/best-practices/elastic-deployment.md

 **Special Note:**
 - In the solution, the HPA configuration is managed by KEDA.
 KEDA is an enhanced autoscaling component based on HPA.
 Compared with the native HPA, KEDA has much richer user-defined metrics.

 - We take a trick that the metrics of Nginx instead of Web Pod are collected, because we want to reuse the open-source Nginx-Prometheus-Exporter to simplify this solution.
 It's easier to use this exporter to explore the number of https links and other metrics.
-Most importantly, the traffic entering the Web Pod must go through the Niginx Ingress.
+Most importantly, the traffic entering the Web Pod must go through the Nginx Ingress.
 Therefore, we are going to directly use the metrics of Nginx, and combine KEDA to implement the automatic scale feature.

 - At least version 1.21 is required by WorkloadSpread to manage Deployment, but ACK Kubernetes clusters currently supports up to version 1.20.
 Therefore, we have to take CloneSet as an example in this architecture.